hyperoceanic/marks-docs/docs/People/onboarding.md

 * Review new joiners CV and LinkedIn profile.
 * Review onboarding docs from HR.
 * Prepare the materials list!
-* Send them an email to their work email address to check it doesn't bounce* Fix it if it does* This is a great chance to get an idea of their ways of working so ask about whether they're an early bird or a late arriver* Also find out about dietary requirements* You'll need this for booking team lunches etc so you might as well get it now.
+* Send them an email to their work email address to check it doesn't bounce.
+Fix it if it does.
+This is a great chance to get an idea of their ways of working so ask about whether they're an early bird or a late arriver.
+Also find out about dietary requirements - you'll need this for booking team lunches etc so you might as well get it now.
-* Work out what you're going to ask them to pick up, and have in mind what information they need and where they'll get it* The goal here is for them to do some meaningful work so that they can get familiar with process, personalities and tools, so pick something relatively straightforward in nature* The goal here is that this should be 'finished' by the end of the week for whatever definition of finished you use* For my current team, the answer is 'in production'.
+* Work out what you're going to ask them to pick up, and have in mind what information they need and where they'll get it.
+The goal here is for them to do some meaningful work so that they can get familiar with process, personalities and tools, so pick something relatively straightforward in nature.
+The goal here is that this should be 'finished' by the end of the week for whatever definition of finished you use.
+For my current team, the answer is 'in production'.
 * Remember to incorporate the new person into your sprint plan - tasks and capacity!
 * Update (again!) the team on the new hire, role and start date, and arrange with a member of your team to act as 'onboarding buddy' to help the new joiner feel at home within the team.
 I like to ask the person who joined last to do this, as they're often more sympathetic and can remember all the things you forgot.
 If they're a junior then it gives them something to put on their achievements wall.

 ## Day 1

-TIP: Your day 1 all about setting your new team member up for success, building on th prep work you did already.
+TIP: Your day 1 all about setting your new team member up for success, building on the prep work you did already.

-* Meet new person at the agreed location* (HR might manage the 'welcome' experience.)
-If possible arrive a few minutes early - they might be early or possibly late depending on their new commute experience* You on the other hand..* Bring something to keep yourself busy if necessary.
+* Meet new person at the agreed location.
+(HR might manage the 'welcome' experience.)
+If possible arrive a few minutes early - they might be early or possibly late depending on their new commute experience.
+You on the other hand...
+Bring something to keep yourself busy if necessary.
 * Get whatever goodies from HR are needed.
 If there's a security fob go and check it and make sure the new joiner knows how it works for the car park, the building and the office / level.
 * **Introduce them to the team**, on your way to reviewing the materials list.
 * Talk about your teams cadences - when and where you hold scrum ceremonies, or your equivalent.